 Kerry Baharanyi is a Licensed Independent Clinical Social Worker (LICSW) with a Private Independence Practice (PIP) with a concentration in clinical social work, social casework, and social work administration.

 Kerry has lived in the USA since 1998.
-She speaks English, French, Swahili fluently, and learning Spanish.
+She speaks English, French, and Swahili fluently.

 Kerry earned her BA in social work from Auburn University and her MSW from the University of Alabama.
 As a global citizen, Kerry understands how our environments, experiences, and trauma could affect the way we show up in life and at times, may hinder our ability to grow.

 Kerry has a total of 9 years working with clients affected by intimate partner violence and living with chronic conditions such as HIV, HCV, Diabetes, cardiovascular diseases, and many more.